Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/document-object-interoperability.markdown

 ## ID Based Query

-In order to support ID queries for documents, use the `IdQuery` class, which encapsulates the type, id, routing and a `QueryResultType` with the corresponding `ISpaceProxy` overload methods: `ReadById`, `ReadIfExistsById`, `TakeById`, `TakeIfExistsById`.
+In order to support ID queries for documents, use the `IdQuery` class, which encapsulates the type, ID, routing and a `QueryResultType` with the corresponding `ISpaceProxy` overload methods: `ReadById`, `ReadIfExistsById`, `TakeById`, `TakeIfExistsById`.
 The result type is determined by the `QueryResultType`, similar to `SqlQuery`.

 Respectively, to support multiple ids queries, use the `IdsQuery` with the corresponding `ReadByIds` and `TakeByIds`.